MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures a local override for the configuration of scheduled quick scan time.
 This setting can only be set by Group Policy.

 If you enable this setting, the local preference setting will take priority over Group Policy.